Neural network spectral robustness under perturbations of the underlying graph: Introduction

-It is thus clear that the edge in/out degrees, as well as their correlations, have crucial effects on the leading eigenvalue.
+It is therefore clear that the in/out degrees, as well as their correlations, have crucial effects on the leading eigenvalue.
 In general, a graph's defining feature is its distribution of edges.
-Among other properties, edge density, edge clustering, presence of hubs, have been intensely studied.
-Detecting and interpreting the \emph{modularity} of a network (i.e., the presence of community structures within the graph, defined as densely connected groups of nodes, with sparser inter-group connections) has been recently of particular interest.
-Whether the graph represents the architecture of a web network or that of a neural circuit, the structure of a dynamic disease system or of a social group of friends, modularity reflects into adjacency properties of the network, thus modulating its structural and functional properties, and implicitly controlling the temporal behavior of the system.
+Among other properties, edge density, edge clustering and presence of hubs, have been intensely studied.
+Detecting and interpreting the \emph{ modularity} of a network (i.e., the presence of community structures within the graph, defined as densely connected groups of nodes, with sparser inter-group connections) has been recently of particular interest~\cite{chauhan2009spectral,nadakuditi2012graph,nadakuditi2013spectra,sarkar2013spectral}.
+Whether the graph represents the architecture of a social~\cite{gilbert2011communities}, climate~\cite{donges2009complex}, transportation~\cite{zanin2013modelling} or disease~\cite{barabasi2011network,van2011n,supekar2008network} network, modularity reflects into adjacency properties of the network, controlling the structural and functional properties, and implicitly the temporal behavior of the system.\\

+{\bf The graph Laplacian spectrum.} The Laplacian matrix $L$ of a graph is defined as the difference between the node degree matrix and the adjacency matrix.
+In the case of directed graphs, either the indegree or outdegree can be used, depending on the application.
+Laplacian dynamics is perhaps the most studied representation of networked systems, and is also known as the consensus protocol~\cite{olfati2007consensus}, in which, the network aims to reach agreement on a certain quantity of interest.
+Although this model has been explored in more elaborate contexts~\cite{olfati2004consensus,rahmani2009controllability}, in its simplest form the dynamics of each node is driven by the sum of differences between its own state and its neighbors' states, as defined by the adjacency graph.
+Then, the dynamic evolution of the entire system can be appropriately captured by the linear equation: $\dot{x}(t) = -Lx(t)$. \\

+While the consensus protocol has attracted a lot of attention and effort~\cite{wu2013control}, it is not a complete representation of all the recent work on networked dynamic systems.
+For example, relative sensing networks are an important class of systems whose control has been described both using their incidence matrix~\cite{smith2007closed}, as well as, more completely, in terms of spanning trees in the connection topology~\cite{sandhu2005relative}.
+In fact, the dynamical stability of certain networks seems to remain most successfully defined in terms of quantities derived from the eigenspectrum of the adjacency matrix~\cite{small2012stability}.

+In our own work, we considered a bimodal oriented network of coupled nodes, each acting as Wilson-Cowan type nonlinear oscillator~\cite{Chaos2015}.
+Even for such a network, one cannot expect either adjacency or the Laplacian spectrum to be fully predictive of the system's dynamics.
+Indeed, both cospectral graphs and Laplacian cospectral graphs may produce different phase and parameters-space behavior in the corresponding system (examples of this correspondence are shown in Appendix A).
+A stronger requirement for the graphs to be \emph{ isomorphic} would most likely lead to identical coupled dynamics; but, while isomorphic graphs are cospectral and Laplacian cospectral respectively, the converse is not true in either case~\cite{barghi2009non,zelazo2008analysis}.
+These being said, however, both adjacency and graph Laplacian matrices have properties which reflect into the network dynamic behavior. \\